top of page

 Step 5: Choose the Right Materials and Compatibility

 Not all bricks are created equal.
-If you want LEGO compatibility, you must source ABS plastic of a certain grade, maintain tight tolerances, and test clutch power (how well bricks connect).
+If you want LEGO compatibility, you must source ABS plastic of a certain grade.
+Also, maintain tight tolerances and test clutch power (how well bricks connect).

 Some factories offer proprietary molds or even custom color options.
 If you want something eco-friendly, you may need to request bio-plastic options or sustainable packaging solutions.